symonk/tasq/README.md

 -----

-The worker pool by assumes the following configurations by default, all of which are overwritable using functional options:
+The worker pool by default assumes the following configurations by default, all of which are overwritable using functional options:

  - `1024` interim queue buffer size (The queue between task submission and worker queues).